JOIN THE LONDON MUSEUMS GROUP TODAY,

 The programme aims to support the career aspirations of Birkbeck students by bridging the gap between academic learning and workplace practices, developing soft skills and broadening professional networks.

 At LMG, we are dedicated to stepping up our efforts in developing your career in the museum and heritage sector.
-Through this annual conference, we believe we can facilitate progress in this area.
+Through our webinar series, we believe we can facilitate progress in this area.
 We are always striving to make a difference, and invite you to learn more and lend your support.

 Joe is the Chair of the London Museums Group.
 He joined the board in 2015 leading on blogs, social media, and funding bids, before being elected Chair in 2019.
 Joe is the Director of The Cartoon Museum, and has a strong track record of working with under-represented and marginalised communities.